Scheduled MonumentsEnglandRemains of preceptory church, Temple Bruer

 What is Remains of preceptory church, Temple Bruer?

-The remains of preceptory church at Temple Bruer is a fragmentary ecclesiastical structure dating to the twelfth and thirteenth centuries.
+The remains of preceptory church at Temple Bruer is a fragmentary survival of a religious building belonging to the Knights Templar, dating to the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007686.

 Who is responsible for protecting Remains of preceptory church, Temple Bruer?